 The South West Coast Path is the UK's longest National Trail and one of the top ten walking routes in the world.
 It snakes, dips and rises continuously on its way through a staggering 1014km (630 miles) of pristine coastline, 450 miles of which is through nationally protected areas.
 It's a challenge too; walking the entire South West Coast Path is the equivalent to scaling Mount Everest four times!
 From towering cliffs to hidden coves, ghostly tin mines to lush subtropical wooded creeks.
 One minute a dramatic rock theatre hewn out of the cliffs, the next a prehistoric fossilized forest or a 20thC Art Deco Island Hotel.
 What sets The South West Coast Path apart from other trails is that around almost every corner is yet another surprise as you retrace the footsteps and histories of the tin miners, fisherman, smugglers, wreckers and the customs men who chased them.

-Somerset New Routes for 2018 Season - Details coming shortly
+Somerset New Routes for next season - Details coming shortly

-We anticipate the route summaries and information to be available from Summer 2017 and we will then be taking bookings for the 100 mile challenge from April 2018.
+We anticipate the route summaries and information to be available for next season.
 Please email us directly if you want to be advised as soon as the detailed walking information is live on this website.
 If you can't wait and want to see more information now, then please visit the pages on the Coleridge Way and the South West Coast Path - which covers the main part of the new route.